These healthy cinnamon rolls are made with whole grain spelt flour. Low in sugar, yeast-free, and less sugar than the classic version!

 FOR THE CINNAMON SUGAR FILLING:

-- 1 tsp softened butter or coconut oil optional
+- 4 teaspoons softened butter or coconut oil

 FOR THE ROLL: